nanvel/blog/2016/06/es-notes.md

 }
 ```

+### Document id

+The ```id``` is a string that, when combined with the ```_index``` and ```_type```, uniquely identified a document in Elasticsearch.

+### Document type

+In Elasticsearch, a document belongs to a type, and those types live inside an index.

+Parallels to a traditional relational database:

+- Databases -> Indexes
+- Tables -> Types
+- Rows -> Documents
+- Columns -> Fields

+Every type has its own mapping or schema definition.
+Every field in a document is indexed and can be queried.

+### Full-text search

+Finds all documents matching the search keywords, and returns them ordered by relevance.

+Full-text search is a battle between precision - returning as few irrelevant documents as possible, and recall - returning as many relevant documents as possible.

+### How far apart

+How many times do you need to move a term in order to make the query and document match.

+### Indexing

+The act of storing data in Elasticsearch.

+#### Primary vs replica shards

+The number of primary shards in an index is fixed at the time that an index is created (defaults to 5).
+The number of replica shards can be changed at any time (defaults to 0).

+A replica shard is just a copy of a primary shard.
+Used to provide redundant copies of your data to protect against hardware failure, and to serve more read requests.

+Any newly indexed document will first be stored on a primary shard, and then copied in parallel to the associated replica shard(s).

+### Inverted index

+An inverted index consists of a list of all the unique words that appear in any document, and for each word, a list of the documents in which it appears.

+### Mapping

+How the data in each field is interpreted.

+Every type has its own mapping (schema definition).

+Simple core field types:

+- string: ```string```
+- number: ```byte```, ```short```, ```integer```, ```long```
+- floating point: ```float```, ```double```
+- boolean: ```boolean```
+- date: ```date```

+Complex core field types:

+- null
+- arrays
+- objects

 ### Relevance

 Relevance is the algorithm that we use to calculate how similar the contents of a full-text field are to a full-text query string.

-The standard similarity algorithm used in Elasticsearch is known as "term frequency/inverse document frequency" (TF/IDF).
+The standard similarity algorithm used in Elasticsearch is known as "Term Frequency / Inverse Document Frequency" (TF/IDF).

-Term frequency - how often does the term appear in the field.
+Term Frequency - how often does the term appear in the field.
-Inverse document frequency - how often does each term appear in the index.
+Inverse Document Frequency - how often does each term appear in the index.

-### How far apart

-How many times do you need to move a term in order to make the query and document match.

-### Full-text search

-Full-text search is a battle between precision - returning as few irrelevant documents as possible - and recall - returning as many relevant documents as possible.
+Relevance score - how well the document matches the query.

 ## Instruments